The Mental Health Act 1983 and guardianship

 - the guardianship order is not necessary for the welfare of the person or for the protection of others.

-Lasting powers of attorney and deputies, and the Mental Health Act
+Lasting powers of attorney, deputies and the Mental Health Act

-The Mental Health Act does not stop people appointed as attorneys through a lasting power of attorney (LPA) or deputies (who may be appointed by the Court of Protection if no LPA has been made) from making decisions about welfare or property and affairs for a person without capacity.
+The Mental Health Act does not affect the power that attorneys (people appointed through a lasting power of attorney (LPA)) or deputies (who may be appointed by the Court of Protection if no LPA has been made), have to make decisions about the person's welfare or property and affairs, if they lack capacity.
+Even if someone is detained under the Mental Health Act, the attorney or deputy can still carry out their role.
 However, they cannot:

 - give consent for the person to have certain mental health medical treatments, as identified in the Mental Health Act